Rotator Cuff Tear Labarque Creek, MO

 • Clicking, grating, or popping sensations, especially when associated with specific motions

-If you’re experiencing symptoms, delaying treatment with Labarque Creek, MO physical and occupational therapists could make the injury worse.
-We will work together with your doctor to coordinate a plan for your recovery.
-Going to any of our locations for a free injury screening is an easy, cost-effective means of having your shoulder analyzed.
-Early evaluation and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to totally heal – or arthritis, which will have to be managed for the rest of your life.
-We have the expertise and skill to return you safely back to what you do and love best, whether it’s raising your grandkids over your head or serving an ace.
+If you experience any of these symptoms, it’s imperative that you reach out to a medical professional such as the Labarque Creek, MO physical and occupational therapists at Axes Physical Therapy.
+We will work with your physician to come up with a game plan that will safely and successfully get you back to the activities you love.
+Visiting any of our locations for a free injury screening is an easy, cost-effective method to have your shoulder evaluated.
+Early examination and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to totally recover from – or arthritis, which will have to be managed for the rest of your life.
+We have the knowledge and skill to return you safely back to what you do and love best, whether it’s raising your grandchildren over your head or swimming 400 meters.

 Treatments for a Rotator Cuff Tear

-If you have been diagnosed with a rotator cuff tear, you may be uncertain as to what the most effective form of treatment is in Labarque Creek, MO.
-Typically, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be enough to help manage the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
+If you have been diagnosed with a rotator cuff tear, you may be wondering what the best means of treatment is in Labarque Creek, MO.
+Typically, rest, icing, and physical therapy treatment methods such as stretching and strengthening exercises will be adequate to help ameliorate the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
 If the pain is severely debilitating, a physician make recommend anti-inflammatory medicine or injections.
-Luckily, surgery is only recommended in rotator cuff tears with complete tears or if the injury has failed to heal with conservative treatment.
-The expert physical therapists at Axes Physical Therapy know how to evaluate your condition and determine the best treatment plan for you.
-We will work with you to build an evidence-based, tailored plan to get you back to what you love doing, pain-free and without the limitations of a rotator cuff tear.
+Luckily, surgery is only recommended in cases with complete tears or if the injury has failed to heal with conservative treatment.
+The professional physical therapists at Axes Physical Therapy know how to analyze your condition and implement the best treatment plan for you.
+We will work with you to develop an evidence-based, customized plan to get you back to the activities you love, pain-free and without the limitations of a rotator cuff tear.

 We treat a wide variety of conditions and complaints and have a team of specialists ready to help you.
 Some of our other services are: